YourOwnInc/yourOwn-repo/README.md

 **Intent:** Adding an experience should feel natural.
 **Acceptance:**
 - Plain language labels (no jargon).
-- Each screen has one clear primary.
+- Each screen has one clear primary
-- No part of the process should feel unnecessary to the user.
+- No part of the process should feel unnecessary to the user
 - First-time users can create a portfolio and add one experience in ≤ 10 minutes.

 ### NFR-03 Responsiveness (Perceived Speed)